paramsen/noise/README.md

         }
     }

-Include in Android Studio < 3.0 projects
+Include in Android project:

-    compile 'com.github.paramsen:noise:2.0.0'

-Or for Android Studio >= 3.0 with Gradle 4 projects

     implementation 'com.github.paramsen:noise:2.0.0'

 ## Instructions

-This lib is a Java api for kissfft, consult the [kissfft readme][kissfft] if you want more information about the internal FFT implementation.
+This lib is a Kotlin wrapper for kissfft, consult the [kissfft readme][kissfft] if you want more information about the internal FFT implementation.

 Noise supports computing DFT from real and imaginary input data.

 #### Real input

-Instantiate an instance, this example is configured to compute DFT:s on input arrays of size 4096.
+Instantiate, this example is configured to compute DFT:s on input arrays of size 4096.
 ```
 Noise noise = Noise.real(4096) //input size == 4096
 ```